CostanzaSiniscalchi/I3LUNG_PDSS/dlif_pipeline/README.md

 # Deep Learning Intermediate Fusion (DLIF) pipeline

-A comprehensive framework for training and evaluating multi-instance learning models on multimodal data with support for classification and survival analysis tasks.
+A comprehensive framework for training and evaluating attention-based multiple instance learning (MIL) models on multimodal data, with support for both classification and survival analysis tasks.
+DLIF enables patient-level modelling without requiring complete data across all modalities.

 ## Table of Contents